apache/activemq-artemis/docs/user-manual/en/connection-routers.md

 ```

 ## Policies
-The policy define how to select a broker from a pool.
+The policy defines how to select a broker from a pool and allows [key values](#key-values) transformation.
 The included policies are:
 * `FIRST_ELEMENT` to select the first target broker from the pool which is ready.
 It is useful to select the ready target brokers
   according to the priority defined with their sequence order, ie supposing there are 2 target brokers
   this policy selects the second target broker only when the first target broker isn't ready.
 * `ROUND_ROBIN` to select a target sequentially from a pool, this policy is useful to evenly distribute;
 * `CONSISTENT_HASH` to select a target by a key.
 This policy always selects the same target broker for the same key until it is removed from the pool.
 * `LEAST_CONNECTIONS` to select the targets with the fewest active connections.
 This policy helps you maintain an equal distribution of active connections with the target brokers.
+* `CONSISTENT_HASH_MODULO` to transform a key value to a number from 0 to N-1, it takes a single `modulo` property to configure the bound N. One use case is `CLIENT_ID`
+  sharding across a cluster of N brokers.
+With a consistent hash % N transformation, each client id can map exclusively to just one of the brokers.

 A policy is defined by the `policy` element.
 Let's take a look at a policy example from broker.xml:
 ```xml